 AllegroGraph does not allow for user-defined consistency rules (like, say, foreign key constraints in a relational database).
 That means that the database has no influence on the application-level consistency of the data stored in a triple store.
 It is up to the user to make sure that transactions create and maintain a consistent application-level state.
 At the same time, AllegroGraph guarantees that every commit operation will take the database from one consistent internal state to another consistent internal state.

-It is possible for two concurrent transactions to attempt contradictory changes to triple-store metadata, such as mapping the same predicate to two different datatypes, or defining the same free-text index using different parameters.
+It is possible for two concurrent transactions to attempt contradictory changes to triple store metadata, such as mapping the same predicate to two different datatypes, or defining the same full-text index using different parameters.
 The first transaction to commit will succeed normally.
 Those changes become visible to the second transaction when it attempts to commit.
 (No rollback is necessary.)
 AllegroGraph will signal metadata errors at that point, preventing the second transaction from committing.

 The isolation property defines that every transaction only sees data of other completed transactions, and not partial results of transactions running concurrently.

 AllegroGraph implements the snapshot isolation model.
 In this model, every transaction sees a snapshot of the persistent database state as of the time when the transaction has been started by a commit or rollback operation.
 During the course of executing transaction code, other transactions can commit and change the persistent state without affecting the snapshot of this transaction.
 Once the transaction commits, any updates made by concurrent transactions will be made visible as part of the snapshot of the next transaction.

 As no triple locking is performed by AllegroGraph, it is possible that a triple that is being read in a transaction could be deleted in a concurrent transaction.
 Developers need to be aware of this and similar possibilities and make sure that transactions are properly sequenced if such concurrent updates could have an impact on application-level consistency.